Key Highlights

 You can explore the castle’s well-kept ruins, including its tall keep as well as find out about its interesting history as you walk around.
 You can enjoy beautiful views of the coastline, see local wildlife, and feel the calmness of this peaceful island getaway.

-FAQs About The Lake District Castles
+Lake District Castles FAQs

 Which of the Lake District Castles Has the Best Garden?